primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Services Form

-To add a service to a case, go to the **Services** form, and click the "Add" button.
+To add a service to a Case, go to the **Services** form, and click the "Add" button.
 A modal will appear.
 NOTE: The screenshot and description below are based on the default configuration.
 The fields on the Services subform may vary depending on your configuration.
 ![](img/v2/services-subform-1.png)

 The first two fields on the subform provide information about the type of service you are providing, and in which part of the case management workflow it belongs.